iterative/dvc.org/public/static/docs/command-reference/import.md

 Several of the values above are pulled from the original stage file `model.pkl.dvc` in the external DVC repository.
-The `url` and `rev_lock` subfields under `repo` are used to save the origin and version of the dependency.
+The `url` and `rev_lock` subfields under `repo` are used to save the origin and version of the dependency, respectively.

 ## Example: Fixed revisions & re-importing

-To import a specific revision of a <abbr>data artifact</abbr>, we may use the `--rev` option:
+To import a specific version of a <abbr>data artifact</abbr>, we may use the `--rev` option:

 ```dvc